GraysonHuey/AuroraLang/README.md

     POP → Discards the top element of the stack

+    (NOT IMPLEMENTED) CLEAR → Remove all elements from the stack

     ADD → Removes the top two elements of the stack, adds them, and inserts the result onto the stack

     SUB → Removes the top two elements of the stack, subtracts the top from the number underneath it, and inserts the result onto the stack